luiswirth/bsc-thesis/src/matter.typ

 We don't support them in this implementation, but this a very obvious possible future extension to this implementation.
-One just needs to keep in mind that then higher-order manifold approixmations are also needed to not incur any non-admissable geometric variational crimes.
+One just needs to keep in mind that then higher-order manifold approximations are also needed to not incur any non-admissible geometric variational crimes.